grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 cp nonce.txt /media/<USER>/<Data_USB>/
 ```

-On the **air-gapped computer**, set up the Solana CLI and copy `nonce.txt`.
+On the **air-gapped computer**, set up the Solana CLI and copy `nonce.txt` to the Persistent directory.
 Create the offline transaction:

 ```bash
 solana deactivate-stake \